flocoder/WordPressLite/README.md

 Update WordPress core files, themes and plugins to the latest versions.

 ### Package includes
-- WordPress 4.5.3 package from (wordpress.org)
+- WordPress 4.9.5 package from (wordpress.org)
 - Flat file database with SQLite
 - phpLiteAdmin (https://bitbucket.org/phpliteadmin/public)
 - Comment Blacklist for WordPress (https://github.com/splorp/wordpress-comment-blacklist)
-- Twenty Sixteen WordPress theme
+- Twenty Seventeen WordPress theme
-- Shortcodes Ultimate Plugin by Vladimir Anokhin
 - SQLite Integration plugin by Kojima Toshiyasu

 ### Discalimer: By using WordPressLite you agree that you use the package by your own risk.